 - Place the pies on a cookie sheet and bake in a 425°F degree preheated oven for 40-45 minutes.
 When the puff pastry has puffed up and achieved a dark golden brown color, your pie is done.
 If the top of the pie seems like it's browning too much, drape a sheet of aluminum foil over it in the oven.

 - Remove pies from the oven and let cool for 20 minutes before slicing and serving.

-- Vegan egg wash alternative: Whisk together 2 TBSP unsweetened non-dairy milk + 1 TBSP maple syrup or agave + pinch of salt.
+- Vegan egg wash alternative: Whisk together 2 tablespoon unsweetened non-dairy milk + 1 tablespoon maple syrup or agave + pinch of salt.
 Or simply use oil instead.

 - You can freeze the filling or freeze the fully-baked pies.
 If freezing a fully baked pie, wrap it in saran wrap first and then place it inside a large ziplock bag to prevent freezer burn.
 To reheat, tent with aluminum foil and place in the oven at 350F degrees for 20-30 minutes before slicing and serving.

 - If you want to add meat or poultry to your pie, make sure it's fully cooked before you add it.
 Shredded rotisserie chicken works well here.